pepkit/pepspec/docs/specification.md

 "frog_3h", "RRBS", "frog", "", "", "frog_data"
 ```

+A sample table with no attributes satisfies the generic PEP requriement, but it isn't really useful for an actual analysis.
+Therefore, tools that use PEPs should make use of the PEP validation framework to specify further requirements.
+For more details, see the [How to guide for PEP validation](howto_schema.md).

 ## Subsample table specification

-The `subsample_table` is a `.csv` file that annotates multi-value sample attributes.
+Samples that have more than one value for a particular attribute cannot be accommodated easily in tabular form.
+FOr this, PEP provides the `subsample_table`, which is a `.csv` file that annotates multi-value sample attributes.
 Multiple values for an attribute are specified as multiple rows with the same sample name.
 The subsample table contains a column named `sample_name` that **must** map to the column of the same name in the sample table.

 Here's a simple example.
 If you define the `sample_table` like this: